Translations of this article: Serbian

 The stock Raleigh front hubs are actually pretty decent, but if you want to upgrade to a more modern hub, you will need to spread the fork blades to the now-standard 100 mm spacing, and file the axle slots to fit a 9 mm axle.

-The image below shows a stock fork as modified by top framebuilder Peter Mooney.
+The image below shows a stock fork as modified by framebuilder Peter Mooney.
 He decreased the rake to improve handling, spread the dropouts to 100 mm and added brake bosses and fender eyelets.
-The brake is a short-reach Shimano cantilever and the fender is SKS with Securi-Clips and and a home-made extender to get the fender closer to the wheel.
+The brake is a short-reach Shimano cantilever and the fender is SKS with Securi-Clips and a home-made extender to get the fender closer to the wheel.

 Alternatively, you can replace the fork.
 Sheldon improved the handling of his fixed-gear Twenty using a Haro BMX fork with an extended steerer.
 (He extended the steerer by brazing an extension onto it.
 He used a short section from an old steel handlebar stem as a filler where the extender joined the existing, short steerer on the Haro fork.)

 If you replace the fork, you'll also need to replace the handlebar stem, because the stock stems have no expander/wedge to secure them to a standard fork.
 The skinny 120 psi Continental tires on Sheldon's fixed-gear twenty were too jarring in the small wheel size, and, though this bike was quite fast for a folder, he found himself rarely riding it, due to the harsh, uncomfortable ride.
 He solved that problem by installing an SR suspension fork.
 It made all the difference, following which this bike got regular use.
-This fork also features cantilever braze-ons, enabling the installation of a Shimano V-Brake.
+The Haro fork also features cantilever braze-ons, enabling the installation of a Shimano V-Brake.

 The Haro fork has a long, threadless steerer, but not long enough to use with a threadless headset/stem on a Twenty.
 Fortunately, the steerer is steel, and of standard wall thickness, so Sheldon was able to thread it.
 With a threaded headset, there's actually a bit more than enough room, but rather than cut it down, he installed a spacer between the locknut and the adjustable race.